What is depression?

-- While certain factors increase the risk of developing depression, it can affect anyone, at any age, and of any race or ethnic group.
-Depression is never a "normal" part of life, no matter what your demographics or health situation.
+Depression can affect anyone, at any age, and of any race or ethnic group.
+It is never a personal weakness or a “normal” part of life.

-Biological - People with depression may have too little or too much of certain brain chemicals called "neurotransmitters."
+Biological causes – People with depression may have too little or too much of certain brain chemicals called neurotransmitters that help control mood.
 Changes in these brain chemicals may cause or contribute to depression.
+Research also points to inflammation as a potential cause of depression.

-Gender - More women experience depression than men.
-While the reasons for this are still unclear, they may include the hormonal changes women go through during menstruation, pregnancy, childbirth, and menopause.
-Other reasons may include the stress caused by the multiple responsibilities that women have.
+Gender – More women experience depression than men.
+The reasons are not completely clear, but may include the hormonal changes women go through during their periods, pregnancy, childbirth, and menopause.
+Other reasons may include the stress of handling multiple responsibilities.

 Medications – Side effects of some medications can bring about depression.